Chance to show how good Scotland can be - Russell

 There was a fascinating admission that he, and his team, got certain things wrong in the pool opener against the Springboks.
 "I've learned a lot from that game," he said.
 "I think we chased it a little bit too early.
 If Ireland do get ahead, we don't need to score straight away.
 We need to stick to our structures and our strategy.

-'It's something we touched on after South Africa.
+"It's something we touched on after South Africa.
 We felt that we didn't have many chances, but when we looked back at the game, there actually were a few chances.
 I don't know if it was the pressure of the first game of the tournament, or the pressure their defence put us under, but we never really saw the chances.

 "A key message was to keep backing ourselves.
 Even if we are under pressure, keep pulling the trigger and going for it.
 If we are going to beat the number one team in the world, we have to make sure we take our chances."